Characters talking online

 No sé

-Alternatively, if you're unsure about something or you don't know how to respond to a question, you can say No sé.
-This translates to "I don't know" and is a great way to politely decline answering a question.
+Alternatively, if you’re unsure about something or you don’t know how to respond to a question, you can say No sé.
+This translates to “I don’t know” and is a great way to decline to answer a question politely.

 Spanish